Skip to content

 Governance Model

 Governance determines how decisions get made, who makes them, and how changes flow through the organization.
-In CTA scenarios, weak governance is a common underlying cause of failed implementations.
-The review board expects a CTA to design governance structures that balance control with agility — too much governance stalls delivery, too little creates chaos.
+In CTA scenarios, weak governance is a common root cause of failed implementations.
+The balance matters: too much governance stalls delivery, too little creates chaos.

 Architecture Review Board (ARB)

-The ARB is the governing body that ensures architectural decisions align with organizational standards, long-term strategy, and technical best practices.
+The ARB ensures architectural decisions align with organizational standards, long-term strategy, and technical best practices.

 ARB Structure